-- Homework – my homework routine has always been a “strictly spiral” review.
-I don’t feel it is effective to send home work on something my students literally just learned in class.
+My homework routine has always been a strictly spiral review.
+I don’t feel it is effective to send homework on something my students literally just learned in class.
 More than likely, they are going to complete the homework incorrectly, and I will just have more reteaching to do the next day.
 Instead, I use homework as an opportunity to have my students practice skills they have already fully learned.
 This constant daily homework practice is a key component in the spiraling that happens with my students.
 I often use these spiral reviews shown below for Math, Grammar, and Reading.

 Just like homework, I use this time to review previously taught concepts.
 It can be as simple as posting 4 review problems on the board to have your students work on before the day starts.

-- Spiral Assessments – Spiral assessments are used to continuously assess my students’ true progress throughout the school year and monitor how they are learning.
+Spiral assessments are used to continuously assess my students’ true progress throughout the school year and monitor how they are learning.
 This helps guide my lessons and any reviewing I feel is necessary.
-You can read an entire post about these assessments here.
+You can read an entire post about these spiral assessments.

 I used this model for years in my classroom, and here is what I noticed…